Agian Faith

 Metaphysical

-Since the followers of Irath and Rathias both believes in the return of the goddesses, I would assume their faith has been combined to keep the faith in order to make the Ptlomethia's Prophecy of the Goddesses' Reincarnated Souls happen
+Since the followers of Irath and Rathias both believe in the return of the goddesses, I would assume their faith has been combined to keep the faith in order to make the Ptlomethia's Prophecy of the Goddesses' Reincarnated Souls happen

 Iragrefeimian: Well, despite having a direct relation to how Lasfydd works, I would consider their faith completely equivalent to that of Lasfydd.
 But since it is only the Galifrems who follow this doctrine, I cannot imagine it to be as potent as Lasfydd.

 I wonder how the Galifrem has been shaped by their faith.
-Illendriths had all species in their organization, but Dynbodauls are most represented in the Book of Irath.
+Illendriths had all species in their organisation, but Dynbodauls are most represented in the Book of Irath.
 Ghrefeims had to add more content to their version, mostly their own hierarchy of Hailan.

-Tynelusium: One can wonder how Tynelusium faith actually works, since its base is the balance, dark, and light, which are intangible concepts.
+Tynelusium: One can wonder how Tynelusium's faith actually works, since its base is the balance, dark, and light, which are intangible concepts.
 I wonder if these three are actually to be considered entities, and thus should have the same equivalent power as gods.

 Faith in Other Parts of Agia